eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 2.93
+- Shopping Assistant remembers your choice.
+(BTW it doesn't work for Bigger Buckets.
+But you probably already have that)

 ## 2.92
 - Flipside now not available until after you get Automata Assemble, since it's not really useful until then.
 - Glass Mousepy